jeff-daniels/UTAustinX-Embedded-Systems/README.md

 [Lab 9: FunctionalDebugging](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab9_FunctionalDebugging/main.c): Write C functions using array data structures that collect/debug your system.
 System records its state everytime an input or output changes and stores this information in an array.

 [Lab 10: TrafficLight](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab10_TrafficLight/TrafficLight.c): Interface 3 switches and 6 LEDs and create a traffic light finite state machine.
 External switches detect traffic on two roads and a walk signal and serve as inputs.
 Output to external and internal LEDs depend on the state of the system and the current input.

+[Lab 11: UART](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab11_UART/UART.c): Software was written that converts numbers into ASCII strings on the display connected to UART0.
+When debugging in the simulator you will observe output in the UART debugging window.
+When running on the real board you will run the terminal program TExaSdisplay.